Norwegian Farmer’s Son…October 21st

 A heated issue

-After another few barrages between us, Dad could sense that it was time for the patriarchal bull of the family to settle this issue…..at least for the moment.
+After another few verbal barrages between us, Dad could sense that it was time for he, as the patriarchal bull of the family, to settle this issue…..at least for the moment.
 In response to another burst from my lips about this issue, Dad retorted, “WATCH IT, boy!
-You’re still not too big for me to take ya!!”
+You’re still not too big for me to take ya down!!”
 “As long as you abide in this house, you’ll abide by MY laws!”

 1Dad4